 Keeping beer weird in Richmond and beyond.
 Expect a solid assortment of super hoppy IPAs, refreshingly tart sours, and unique creations that you might not find anywhere else.

-Sample a range of craft beer and see if you can bowl a perfect game at Lucky 9 Lanes right next door.
+Sample a range of craft beer, feast on delicious eats and see if you can bowl a perfect game at Lucky 9 Lanes right next door.

 Richmond is where you can eat, play, explore, and shop unlike anywhere else in the world.
 Stunning nature, delightful culinary adventures, and a unique multicultural essence will delight your senses and ignite your curiosity.

 New Westminster is located in the heart of Metro Vancouver.
 The oldest city in Western Canada and the first capital of BC, New Westminster offers an abundance of experiences from history, arts, culture, food, entertainment and shopping.
 Situated on the Fraser River, we boast an active boardwalk along with a working riverfront and plenty of public parks.